I'm Jacki Cammidge, but people call me 'Woman of Many Sticks' for my habit of making twiggy crafts.

 When I see what most people call trash I think of how I can use it to make a succulent planter, unique garden sculpture or something useful out of what most people throw out.

 To get ideas I look in magazines for inspiration to take garden art to a whole new level.
+I knew I had 'made' it, when my rustic garden shed got published too.

 Instead of copying something exactly, I try and put my own spin on it, and make something totally unique.